kubewarden/container-resources-policy/README.md

 Users can skip the optional parts of the configuration, but an empty configuration is not allowed.
-Thus, at least one of the configurations,  `cpu`, or `memory` should be defined including all their sub fields.
+Thus, at least one of the configurations,  `cpu`, or `memory` should be defined.
+In other words, users can only remove or keep the values empty for a single resource configuration.
+But not for both.
 All CPU and memory configuration should be expressed using the [quantity definitions](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/) of Kubernetes.